yellows8/3dshax/README.md

 Cmdlogging will slow down the system, unless it's logging barely anything.

-NOTE: It's extremely rare that anything is affected on NAND(probably not to the point of brick) due to cmdlogging, but you should probably avoid cmdlogging on physnand without a way to restore a nandimage.

 # Networking

 This includes ctrserver and 3dshaxclient.
 The former is a RPC server which runs under dlp-sysmodule by default, see the Usage section.
 The protocol is based on [ctrclient](https://github.com/neimod/ctr/tree/master/ramtracer/ctrclient), some code is used from that as well.
 3dshaxclient is built with that(unless you build with ctr-cryptotool for the CTRCLIENT build option from 3dscrypto-tools).
 Among other things, this allows doing debugging and AES-engine crypto over the network.